 Click fraud occurs when websites that are affiliates of advertising networks that pay per view or per click use spyware to force views or clicks to ads on their own websites.
 The affiliate is then paid a commission on the cost-per-click that was artificially generated.
 With paid clicks costing as much as US$100 and an online advertising industry worth more than US$10 billion, this form of Internet fraud is on the increase.

-Tips to steer clear being Scammed:
+Tips to steer clear of being Scammed

 So perhaps you’re already familiar with all of these scams, Hurrah!
 But realize that every day brings a new scam.
 How can you stay safe?
 Don’t be greedy.
 If a stranger contacts you offering money, think twice.
 Be skeptical.
-If you get an email from a friend or stranger that strikes you as odd, ask some questions.
+If you get an email from a friend or stranger that strikes you as odd, ask some question.